All-Ireland Poc Fada Championship: Louth/Armagh Poc Fada Committee 2025

 Honorary President's Pat Harnett & Damien Callan.

 Chairperson Paul Cumiskey, Secretary Aidan Quinn, Event Safety Officer Pat Hamilton, Event Controller Graham Lowndes.
 Committee Members Josie Maguire, David Morrissey, Charlie Geoghegan, Margaret Dignam, Shay Larkin, Paul Callan, Pat McGinn, Fra Kieran, Cormac O’Donoghue, Mark McAllister.

 Competitions

 Senior Men's Final: Corn Setanta (The Setanta Cup)

 The 12 competitors competing in this category qualify are the four provincial champions, the four provincial runners-up, the current champion, 2 invitationals places and the local Louth GAA representative.
 In the past competitors have come from USA, Europe and South Africa.

 "Corn Setanta ("the sliotar cup)" is awarded to the player who takes the lowest number of pucks to complete the course.
 Ties are broken by the distance by which the player's last puck crosses the finish line.

 Senior Hurling Final: The First Poc (The Paul Ward Cup)

-The distance of the first poc taken by the each of the senior men is recorded.
+The distance of the first poc taken by each of the senior men is recorded.
 The player who has the longest first poc is awarded the Paul Ward Cup.
 The Paul Ward Cup is to honour the memory of committee member Mr Paul Ward, who died in 2021.